Laurie Walker (footballer): Milton Keynes Dons

 Following the mutual termination of his contract with Hemel Hempstead Town, on 1 July 2019 Walker returned to his boyhood club, newly promoted League One side Milton Keynes Dons.
 Prior to signing, Walker had spent time training with the club's first team as well as working as one of the club's academy goalkeeping coaches.

 Walker was immediately loaned out to National League South club Hampton & Richmond Borough ahead of the 2019–20 season with the option of an immediate recall.
 On 18 December 2019, Walker signed for Chelmsford City on loan.

 Following the conclusion of the 2019–20 season, Walker was one of nine players released by the club, but re-joined on 12 August 2020 ahead of the 2020–21 campaign.
 Walker finally made his professional first team debut for the club on 8 September 2020 in a 3–1 EFL Trophy group stage win over Northampton Town.

 On 13 March 2021, Walker joined League Two club Oldham Athletic on an emergency loan as cover for injured goalkeeper Ian Lawlor.
 At the age of 31, he made his professional league debut the same day in a 4–2 home defeat to former club Cambridge United.

 On 11 June 2021, Walker signed a contract extension to keep him at MK Dons for the 2021–22 season.
 On 17 August 2021, Walker returned to Oldham Athletic on a seven-day emergency loan.
 On 29 October 2021, Walker joined National League side, Aldershot Town on a short-term loan until January 2022.

 Stevenage

 Walker joined League Two club Stevenage on a permanent transfer on 6 January 2022, as backup to Christy Pym.
 He left the club at the end of the season.

 Barnet

 On 20 June 2022, Walker joined National League side Barnet on a permanent transfer from Stevenage.
 He was first choice keeper for most of his two-year spell with the Bees, and won the player of the year award in his first season, but later lost his place to loanee Josh Keeley.
 He left the club at the end of the 2023-24 season, after 90 appearances in all competitions.

 Solihull Moors

 Walker joined Solihull Moors for the 2024-25 season.
 He made 26 appearances for the Moors but lost his place as starting keeper and, on 18 February 2025, he re-joined Oxford City on loan until the end of the season.

+Bedford Town

+On 8 June 2026, Walker joined his hometown club Bedford Town, signing a two-year deal with the National League North club.